Contacting a prisoner

 There is no limit to the number of letters you may send to or receive from a prisoner.
 All normal mail is searched for contraband but is not censored unless authorised by the person in charge of the prison.

 Mail should only contain letters and approved family photographs.
-If approved, you may also send religious reading materials, underwear and court clothing through the mail.
+If approved, you may also send items such as reading materials.

 Any mail considered a threat to security or safety may be seized and the sender may be charged for mailing illegal items.